fusted2/personal-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a passionate financial analyst, an enthusiastic learner, full of curiosity about programming and data.
+      a passionate financial analyst,an enthusiastic learner, full of curiosity about programming and data.
     subtitle: >-
       This is my personal portfolio.
 I’m publishing and sharing it to impress you with all the hard work I’ve done in the past few years.
 Once you’re